Do I really need this? My old blogs don't have it, and they are fine.and

 www.mydomain.com.
 3600 IN CNAME ghs.google.com.and

 vptre6sub6jm.mydomain.com.
 3600 IN CNAME gv-g47p6dir6kfenz.dv.googlehosted.com.Both "CNAME"s point to specific Google servers.
 The second "CNAME" is only slightly obscure.
-Both "CNAME"s are essential.
+Both "CNAME"s are essential (when required - but only when required).

 - The first lets you, and your readers, view your blog.